 If you’re affected by alcoholism, alcohol detox and rehab are essential elements of your recovery.
 During detox, you stop drinking and allow your body to flush itself of toxins.
-When this happens, some people develop significant complications, including hallucinations.
+When this happens, some people develop significant complications, including detox hallucinations during alcohol withdrawal.
 These hallucinations may be related to delirium tremens (DTs).
 They may also be associated with a different complication called alcoholic hallucinosis.
 If you experience DTs or hallucinosis, your detox team will provide treatment that helps you cope with their effects.
 This treatment makes it possible for you to take the next steps in your recovery.

 Delirium Tremens and Detox Hallucinations